Hegarty family criticise ex DPP

 "On the eve of the judgement of the court, the ex director of public prosecutions, Mr Barra McGrory, who made the decision not to prosecute the solider, thought it was appropriate to publicly state words to the effect that Troubles prosecutions should cease," he said.

+"Did he have this in mind when he looked at Daniel's case?

+"If so, he did not tell the court this when Daniel's case was being heard over the last year."

-"We were most upset that Mr McGrory would speak publicly in such a manner when the court was about to give its judgement."
+Mr Brady added: "We were most upset that Mr McGrory would speak publicly in such a manner when the court was about to give its judgement."

 Responding to the family statement, a spokesperson for the PPS said: "We are now reviewing the original no prosecution decision in this case.